envergokmen/SwCacheService/README.md

 }
 ```

-## Flush all items from the cache Request Detail to set cache -> http://localhost:8080/Flush
+## Flush all items from the cache  -> http://localhost:8080/Flush
-## GET Request Detail to set cache -> http://localhost:8080/GetKeys
+## Get List of the keys  -> http://localhost:8080/GetKeys
-## Get All Request Detail to set cache -> http://localhost:8080/GetAll
+## Get All cache items with values -> http://localhost:8080/GetAll

 ## find the port configuration under app.config